Miss International Queen: Transgender pageant cases

 Recent events have drawn attention to the treatment of transgender pageant contestants and how their personal identification impacts their eligibility.
 There have been instances where transgender and transsexual pageant winners have lost their title for not being "transgender enough".
 On the other hand, certain participants have also been disqualified from cisgender female pageants for not being a "natural born female".
 In 2012, Jenna Talackova who participated in Miss International Queen in 2010 was disqualified from Miss Universe Canada on the basis of competing as a woman when she was born a male.
 Supporters of Talackova argue that there were no rules explicitly banning transsexuals from competing.
 Talackova joined in the 2010 Miss International Queen competition.
 This instance sparked a debate as to how Talackova's gender identification affected her eligibility to compete in both competitions.
 Talackova argued that if she was transgender, she could participate in transgender pageants.
 At the same time, if she identified as a woman, she would have had the right to participate fairly in the Miss Universe Canada competition.
-Jenna Talackova's case is one that brings awareness to the public perception and personal opinions pertaining to transgenders competing in pageants.
+Jenna Talackova's case is one that brings awareness to the public perception and personal opinions pertaining to transgender people competing in pageants.

 A similar case occurred later in 2016 when the winner of the Miss Transgender UK, Jai Dara Latto, was stripped of her title after pageant organizers claimed she was not living "full time" as a woman.
 This was after footage was uncovered of Latto walking around in boxers rather than female undergarments.
 Latto was pegged as a "drag queen" rather than a transgender woman and proceeded to forfeit her pageant title and earnings.
 Latto pledged to walk thirty miles in high heels in honor of transgender rights after the allegations.

 Both Talackova and Latto's cases raise the question as to who is eligible to win a cisgender pageant and also what qualifications or standards must be met in order for a transgender pageant winner to retain her title.
 Participants are eligible to compete and win the title of Miss International Queen if they were born male and their sexual or gender identification is that of a female.
 These recent events have sparked a debate involving the social inclusion and equality that is associated with an individual's sexual and gender identification.